 If done correctly, this part of the process should reveal the client’s needs, wants and shortfalls and from that, the adviser should be able to prioritise the requirements and then recommend appropriate solutions.

-However, along with the pin-striped, three-piece suits and the Windsor knots, this is often just theatre.
+However, along with the pin-striped, three-piece suits, the Windsor knots and the shiny shoes, this is often just theatre.

 What the financial product salesperson is really focusing on is your monthly disposable income or current savings and how much of that he can get you to commit to.